phoenixkonsole/Masternode-tools/README.md

 - API support from the command line for node hosting services. run `node help` for a list of commands (IP configuration must be done manually)
 - Run `node` to start guided tool.

+DO NOT DELETE NODES MANUALLY.
+USE DELETE OPTION!

 How to install:

 `wget https://github.com/lobomfz/Masternode-tools/releases/download/v1.0/node`